mozilla44/Reservia/README.md

 # Reservia
 Project to learn the basics of html/css

+## Objective of this project :
+- turn a figma file into a responsive webpage

-## What i learned on this project :
+## What i learned :
 - HTML and CSS basics
 - Turning mockups into web pages
 - Media queries
+- Mobile first approach